pbiggar/phc/doc/manual/representingphp.rst

 url="http://www.phpcompiler.org/contact.html">send</ulink> us a sample program that shows where it goes wrong.
-Note that whitespace in multi-line comments gets dealt with in a less than satisfactory way; see <xref linkend="limitations" endterm="limitations.title"> for details for details.
+Note that whitespace in multi-line comments gets dealt with in a less than satisfactory way; see <xref linkend="limitations"> for details for details.
 </para>